leilanihagen/patience-healthcare-navigator/README.md

 This feature allows the user both to locate in-network hospitals near them, and determine whether a hospital they are currently at is in-network or not.
 This is helpful both in emergency/unplanned visit situations as well as planning for a visit, and helps avoid surprise bills by helping the user avoid expensive out-of-network care.
 We plan to also develop a feature that allows searching for a specific hospital by name and verifying if it is in-network or out-of-network.
 IMPORTANT: To use this feature, location services must be turned ON

-#### Visit Timelines and Summaries (in development)
+#### Visit Timelines and Summaries

-We are working on developing a timeline-based note-taking feature that will allow patients or their family members/caretakers to take detailed, timestamped notes during and after hospital visits in order to track, manage and more effectively dispute surprise bills.
+The visit timeline-based note-taking feature allow patients or their family members/caretakers to take detailed, timestamped notes during and after hospital visits in order to track, manage and more effectively dispute surprise bills; eliminate the errors in the bill in order to avoid excess costs.

 ## License